Use the latex template

 You'll need two special style files: proposalnsf.cls is a proposal class file for latex originally developed by Stefan Llewellyn Smith (updated 1 June 2008.
 An older version is also still available: proposal.cls). jponew.bst is a bibliography style file based on AMS bibliography style.
 It was hacked from the AGU bibliography style file.
 Download them and insert them in your working directory.

 Figures can be included using epsfig or psfig.
 Alternatively, they can be inserted as pdf, png, or jpg, and the proposal can be processed using pdflatex (rather than latex).

 Here's a pdf version of the template file: proposal_template.pdf.

 dvips -f -tletter -Ppdf -G0 filename >! filename.ps

 Alternatively, the pdflatex command can be used in place of latex, in which case dvips and ps2pdf are not needed.

-Note that ps2pdf uses ghostscript, and NSF will reject the results if you do not use a sufficiently current version of ghostscript.
+Note that ps2pdf uses ghostscript, and in the past NSF would reject the results if you did not use a sufficiently current version of ghostscript.
 (Version 7.03-1 works.)
 In dvips, you should use "-Ppdf" in order to fix the fonts; NSF is now fairly adaptable in what they can accept, but originally, they had a pdf checker that complained if you missed this flag.